Kurukshetram (1977 film)

 Kurukshetram is a 1977 Indian Telugu-language Hindu mythological film directed by Kamalakara Kameswara Rao.
 The film features an ensemble cast that includes Krishna, Sobhan Babu, Krishnam Raju, Jamuna, and Vijaya Nirmala.
 It was produced by A. S. R. Anjaneyulu, with Krishna serving as the presenter.
 The screenplay was written by Samudrala Jr., while the dialogues were penned by Tripuraneni Maharadhi.
 Notable supporting roles were played by Kaikala Satyanarayana, Anjali Devi, Jayaprada, Gummadi, and Chandra Mohan.
 The music was composed by Saluri Rajeswara Rao.

 The film was shot in various locations, including Mysore and Rajasthan, and is notable for its elaborate sets and innovative production techniques, particularly for its time.
 Despite underperforming at the Telugu box office, Kurukshetram found success with its Hindi dubbed version.
-The film is recognized for its technical superiority and craftsmanship.
+The film is recognized for its technical craftsmanship.

 Plot

 The film depicts a series of key events from the Mahabharata, beginning with the division of the kingdom.
 It progresses through significant moments, including the marriage of Subhadra and Arjuna, the slaying of Jarasandha, the Rajasuya Yagna, the infamous dice game, the subsequent exile of the Pandavas, and culminates in the Kurukshetra War.